Discover more from The GameDiscoverCo newsletter

 Your ‘Early Access’ release has to be pretty complete: the Steam audience is voracious - it doesn’t cut you slack for EA titles.
 Notable streamer Splattercat even said recently: “I’ve begun developing this instinct that since you’re using other people’s money to make your game [by launching in Early Access], it should really be on point compared to even 1.0 self funded releases.”
 Debatable, but he says it needs to be ‘tight’ and replayable to work on EA, and we 100% agree.

-Your essential discoverability likely won’t change between EA and 1.0: streamers like playing your game, or not, right?
+Your essential discoverability may not change between EA and 1.0: streamers like playing your game, or not, right?
 And most games out there won’t get a mass of streamers playing them - for concept, genre, or execution reasons.
 So if you can’t interest influencers at Early Access launch with a 75% ‘complete’ game, are they going to be interested again when it’s 100% done?
-(Likely not.)
+(Possibly, but possibly not!)

 A lot of your audience are already ‘in the bag’, even by Early Access launch: you should have done a lot of marketing and demos of your game even by Early Access launch, and have many wishlists.
-Don’t think that EA is an opportunity to ‘warm up’ people, and go into it without having done a lot of publicity or outreach.
+Don’t go into EA without having done a lot of publicity or outreach.
+But it’s possible you can pick up new audience with a 1.0 push, yes!

 Your existing audience will be persuaded by discounts/updates during Early Access: you’re going to be - and should be - launching updates and doing lots of discounts during Early Access.
 If you have a popular game, you could juice your 1.0 launch massively by never discounting during EA.
 But that’s just delaying - and likely decreasing - revenue.
 Aim for your hardest-core audience to convert during EA - why wouldn’t you?

 Which is to say - Early Access on Steam is more of an arbitrary ‘state of mind’ than something concrete, in our view.
-Heck, we don’t even track Early Access in our GameDiscoverCo Plus back end right now, partly for those reasons.
+You can really blow up big at 1.0 release - but you need to have streamer interest and a great GaaS-y game in the first place.

 And if Skul is an example of a 1.0 launch that went 100% right (we believe because the team successfully got lots more streamers to play the game at 1.0 than EA launch?), what are some other examples of EA → 1.0 transitions?